russelljjarvis/ScienceAccessibility/README.md

 Another file `Examples/use_code_complexity.py` reports back about the complexity of the code base.
 This code complexity analysis is not thorough enough to include third party modules that were heavily utilized in the analysis, however, the principle of code complexity, with an application limited scope is generally applied in our approach, as it's obviously not desirable to use obfuscated code as a tool used to advocate for simple language.

 A lot of complexity in the code base comes from the need to masquerade as a non bot web surfer.

-Excepting for the scraping the wikipedia (which has bot friendly policies), it's a bad idea to surf raw ie to only use: `urllib`, or `requests`, as these resource grabbers are sure fire bot give aways.
-`Selenium`, `Google Scrape` (uses Selenium), and `delver Crawler`, are the surfing clothes people use; they work together to prolong a period feigned humanhood.
-The downloading of pdf's as opposed to html usually is fine without a fake humancentric browser (that acts like it is storing cookies), but this does not seem to cause any problems.
+An example of a TCP/IP dialogue might read like this:
 Search Engine: 'who are you?' code: 'I am an honest human centric browser, and certainly note a robot surfing in the nude'.
 Search Engine: 'good, here are some pages'.
 Time elapses and the truth is revealed just like in 'the Emperors New Clothes'.
 Time elapses and reality is exposed just like in 'the Emperors New Clothes'.

+Excepting for the scraping the wikipedia (which has bot friendly policies), it's a bad idea to surf raw ie to only use: `urllib`, or `requests`, as these resource grabbers are sure fire bot give aways.
+`Selenium`, `Google Scrape` (uses Selenium), and `delver Crawler`, are the surfing clothes people use; they work together to prolong a period feigned humanhood.
+The downloading of pdf's as opposed to html usually is fine without a fake humancentric browser (that acts like it is storing cookies), but this does not seem to cause any problems.